 Iran targets women singers in wave of arrests and harassment

-DURRIE BOUSCAREN: Her friends have been arrested while performing at underground shows.
+DURRIE BOUSCAREN, BYLINE: Her friends have been arrested while performing at underground shows.
 Most of her fans can only listen to her music through VPN software that hides the location of their computer.
 But this artist keeps making music.

 UNIDENTIFIED MUSICAL ARTIST #1: (Through interpreter) We should all know that music is not a crime.
 Music is the sound of peace.
 It's one of the most beautiful forms of art.